universal-packages/universal-base-runner/README.md

 Base class for runner oriented functionalities.
 It handles the lifecycle of a runner so you just worry about the implementation of what is running.

-The BaseRunner provides a state machine with events for the different phases: prepare → run → release, with support for stopping, skipping, timeouts, and error handling.
+The BaseRunner provides a state machine with events for the different phases: prepare → run → release → finally, with support for stopping, skipping, timeouts, and error handling.

 # Getting Started